CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ## Past Projects

-Here is an example of the projects that we've worked on in the past
+Here is an example of a web app we built with an NGO as a Final Project:

 - [Over The Line with The Compass Collective](https://over-the-line.uk/)